India imposes fresh curfew in Kashmir, a year on from removing its special status | DW | 04.08.2020

 "Curfew curtails our liberties.
 We cannot move out of our homes whenever a curfew is imposed.
 A curfew in Kashmir means that you are locking six million people in jail without declaring their houses as a jail," said Umer Maqbool, a journalist based in India-administered Kashmir.

-The People's Democratic Party (PDP), which shared power with the BJP in Kashmir until 2018, is expected to go ahead and hold peaceful protests on August 5, despite the curfew.
+The People's Democratic Party (PDP), which shared power with the Bharatiya Janata Party (BJP) in Kashmir until 2018, is expected to go ahead and hold peaceful protests on August 5, despite the curfew.

 "On the one hand the BJP is claiming that they have neutralized separatists by abrogating Article 370, but on the other hand the government of J&K is claiming that the curfew needs to be imposed as separatist and pro-Pakistan groups are planning protests.
 These statements are contradictory.
 Either the BJP-led central government or the J&K administration is lying.
 Both statements can't be true," Maqbool told DW.